swey/eslint-plugin-no-new-instance/README.md

-# eslint-plugin-no-instantiating
+# eslint-plugin-no-new-instance

-ESLint rule for disallowing the instantiating of given classes
+ESLint rule for disallowing new instances of configured classes

 ## Installation